vert-x/vert-x.github.io/docs_md/core_manual_java.md

 ### HTTP Compression

 Vert.x comes with support for HTTP Compression out of the box.
-Which means if you want to have your HTTPServer to automatically compress responses before those are send back the the Client.
-If the client does not support HTTP Compression the responses are send back without compress them.
-So you will be able to handle both cases.
+Which means you are able to automatically compress the body of the responses before those are send back the the Client.
+If the client does not support HTTP Compression the responses are send back without compress the body.
+This allows to handle Client that support HTTP Compression and those that not support it at the same time.

 To enable compression you only need to do: